Construction and application of provable positive and exact cubature formulas: Provable Positive and Exact Least Squares Cubature Formulas

 defines a discrete inner product and a corresponding norm on $\mathcal{F}_K(\Omega)$.
 Also \cref{eq:disc-inner-prod} induces an orthonormal basis.
 This basis satisfies

 while spanning $\mathcal{F}_K(\Omega)$.
-It is therefore referred to as a \emph{discrete orthonormal basis} and its elements are denoted by $\pi_k(\cdot;\mathbf{r})$.
-Both bases can be constructed, for instance, by Gram--Schmidt orthonormalization applied to the same initial basis $\{\varphi_k\}_{k=1}^K$.
-That is, the orthonormal bases are respectively given by
+It is therefore referred to as a \emph{discrete orthonormal basis} and its elements are denoted by $\pi_k^{(N)}$.
+Both bases can be constructed, for instance, by Gram--Schmidt orthonormalization applied to the same initial basis $\{\varphi_k\}_{k=1}^K$ \cite{gautschi1997numerical,trefethen1997numerical}: